dPrep - Opening lecture

 • Reproducibility

-• My peers didn't really understand how I did things - so they also couldn't check whether I did it correctly
+• My peers didn't really understand how I did things - so they also couldn't implement similar designs to test effects

 • Efficiency